datahub-project/datahub/metadata-ingestion/developing.md

 - Write type annotations wherever possible.
 - Use `typing.Protocol` to make implicit interfaces explicit.
 - If you ever find yourself copying and pasting large chunks of code, there's probably a better way to do it.
+- Prefer a standalone helper method over a `@staticmethod`.
+- You probably should not be defining a `__hash__` method yourself.
+Using `@dataclass(frozen=True)` is a good way to get a hashable class.
+- Avoid global state.
+In sources, this includes instance variables that effectively function as "global" state for the source.
+- Avoid pinning version dependencies.
+The `acryl-datahub` package is frequently used as a library and hence installed alongside other tools.
+If we keep our dependencies pinned or too restrictive, we break such workflows.
+- Avoid defining functions within other functions.
+This makes it harder to read and test the code.
+- When interacting with external APIs, parse the responses into a dataclass rather than operating directly on the response object.

 ## Guidelines for Ingestion Configs